Analysis | 3 takeaways from Tuesday’s White House coronavirus briefing

 Trump said it will affect those seeking permanent residency, halting the issuance of green cards.
 It does not apply to temporary migrant workers.
 More details are forthcoming; Trump plans to sign the order Wednesday, and he left open the possibility of further restrictions at a later time.

 Trump also said he would evaluate whether to extend the ban after 60 days “based on economic conditions at that time.”
 These are the first details the administration has provided since Trump tweeted at 10:06 p.m.
-Monday night that he would be “suspending immigration” to protect American jobs.
+Monday that he would “suspend immigration” to protect American jobs.

-In light of the attack from the Invisible Enemy, as well as the need to protect the jobs of our GREAT American Citizens, I will be signing an Executive Order to temporarily suspend immigration into the United States!— Donald J. Trump (@realDonaldTrump) April 21, 2020

-Trump’s comments Tuesday emphasized the economic argument for not bringing in more people, rather than claiming a public health impetus.
+Trump’s comments Tuesday emphasized the economic argument for not bringing in more people, rather than claiming a public health motive.
 “It would be wrong and unjust for Americans laid off by the virus to be replaced with new immigrant labor flown in from abroad,” he said.

 Under questioning from reporters, Trump denied he was taking advantage of the moment to restrict legal immigration, something he has done over the course of his presidency.
-But he would not say, for example, under what kind of economic conditions he’d reopen immigration again, which was already largely on pause due to coronavirus.
+But he would not say, for example, under what kind of economic conditions he’d reopen immigration again, which was already largely on pause because of the coronavirus pandemic.
 “I could roll it for more than 60 days,” he said.

 In a sign of how hasty Trump’s Monday night tweet announcing the policy was, he said Tuesday evening that the executive order is still being written.